RamSailopal/nodeglobal-d3tree/README.md

 # nodeglobal-d3tree

-A demonstration of viewing M globals in d3 using node and reactjs.
+A demonstration of viewing M globals (YottaDB, Intersystems Cache/IRIS, GTM) with d3-dtree using node and reactjs.

-Utilises nodem to attain data from YottaDB globals.
+YottaDB is deployed with nodem to attain data from YottaDB globals.

  ![Alt text](node-d3tree.webp?raw=true?raw=true "Dtree view")